ldsands/UsefulCodeSnippets/README.md

 ### [Bash](https://www.gnu.org/software/bash/)

 Bash is the most widely used shell for Linux.
 I use it mostly in WSL.
+Also note that I usually use zsh not bash it has a lot of useful plugins but they're very similar.

 - [Useful bash commands](other_software/bash.md)